 Q: How is the mass number used in mass spectrometry?

 A: In mass spectrometry, ions are separated based on their mass-to-charge ratio (m/z).
-The mass number is used to determine the mass of the ion, which is then used to identify the ion and quantify its abundance.
+Now, the mass number is used to determine the mass of the ion, which is then used to identify the ion and quantify its abundance.
 Mass spectrometry is a powerful tool for determining the isotopic composition of samples and for identifying unknown compounds.

 Conclusion